Magnetization induced skyrmion dynamics of a spin-orbit-coupled spinor condensate under sinusoidally varying magnetic field: Results

+We first numerically solve the coupled GP eqns \ref{eqn:2}-\ref{eqn:3} in imaginary time to generate the ground state solutions of the spinor condensate without restricting the magnetization $m_z$.
+The ground state densities of the spin-1 BEC, under the influence of the sinusoidally varying magnetic field, in the absence of SOC, are presented in Fig. \ref{fig:1}.
+The $x$-polarised sinusoidal magnetic field affects the spin-exchange interaction as confirmed from the GP eqns \ref{eqn:2}-\ref{eqn:3}.

+In the absence of SOC, the system's symmetry is preserved, and the overall angular momentum remains conserved.
+However, the sinusoidal magnetic field renders fragments in the density profile of the $m_F=0$ component; although, without any topological excitations in the system.
+As the saddle points of the sinusoidal magnetic field occur at multiples of $\pi$, the fragment lines pass through $x=0, \pm \pi$.
+The $m_F = \pm1$ components have a region of relatively higher density located about the $x=0$ line.
+Without SOC, the system has continuous $SO(2)$ rotational symmetry in the $x$-$y$ plane.
+However, with Rashba SOC, spin and momentum become coupled, which breaks this symmetry, inducing anisotropy which leads to interesting spin textures.

-(at the saddle points of the magnetic field) in the $m_F=0$ component density [see Fig. \ref{fig:1} (a2)].
-The $m_F=1$ component has a local high density at the center [see Fig. \ref{fig:1} (a1)], which is elongated along the $y$-axis with adjacent vortex-antivortex chains surrounding the local high density.
-The $m_F=-1$ component has vortices along the $y$-axis, with high-density lobes surrounding the axial line [see Fig. \ref{fig:1} (a3)].
-The vorticity profile [see Fig. \ref{fig:1} (b1-b3)] clearly shows that the $m_F=0$ component exhibits an alternating vortex-anti-vortex chain.
+The combined effect of the external magnetic field and spin-orbit coupling results in density modulations in the system, materializing topological excitations in the form of vortices.
+In the ground state, we report the formation of a vortex chain (at the saddle points of the magnetic field) in the $m_F=0$ component density [see Fig. \ref{fig:2} (a2)].
+The $m_F=1$ component has a local high density at the center [see Fig. \ref{fig:2} (a1)], which is elongated along the $y$-axis with adjacent vortex-antivortex chains surrounding the local high density.
+The $m_F=-1$ component has vortices along the $y$-axis, with high-density lobes surrounding the axial line [see Fig. \ref{fig:2} (a3)].
+The vorticity profile [see Fig. \ref{fig:2} (b1-b3)] clearly shows that the $m_F=0$ component exhibits an alternating vortex-anti-vortex chain.
 Due to the induced anisotropy, the vortices have a slightly deformed elliptic core.
+The red (anti-clockwise) and blue (clockwise) arrows in the phase profiles [see Fig. \ref{fig:2} (c1-c3)] mark the circulation quanta of vortices and anti-vortices in the spin-1 BEC.